khuramshahz/job-portal-app/selenium-tests/README.md

 # Selenium Tests for Job Portal Application

 ## Overview
-This directory contains Selenium WebDriver tests written in Java for testing the Job Portal application in headless mode.
+This directory contains automated Selenium WebDriver tests written in Java for testing the Job Portal application deployed on AWS EC2.
+Tests run in headless Chrome mode and are integrated with Jenkins CI/CD pipeline.

 ## Prerequisites
 - Java 17 or higher